 How Do You Define Health and Nutrition?

-Now, you may not have asked; that said, I would like to share my answer to this very important question, and I would love your feedback.
+Now, you may not have asked—but I feel called to share my answer to this very important question.

-• On the physical level, it may be asking ourselves “where is my energy level at?”
-“Am I feeling energetic or lethargic?” . . .
+On the physical level, it may be asking ourselves “where is my energy level at?”
+“Am I feeling energetic or lethargic?”
 “Did I drink enough purified water?”
 “Did I feed my mitochondria with organic, nutrient-dense foods?”
 “Did I move and stretch my body?”
 “Did I allow for breaks and get enough rest?”
+"Did I step outside and receive sunlight to recharge my body and reset my natural rhythms?"

-• On the spiritual level, it may be making sure to spend time in nature, getting grounded, and connecting to Source and/or spending time self-reflecting and asking ourselves “am I living by my core values or am I compromising them?”
+On the spiritual level, it may be making sure to spend time in nature, getting grounded, and connecting to Source and/or spending time self-reflecting and asking ourselves “am I living by my core values or am I compromising them?”
+“Have I allowed the sun to touch my skin and awaken my connection to the greater life force that sustains all things?”

-Nutrition, I see, as the foundation of ALL life.
+I see nutrition as the foundation of ALL life.

 Why?